Skip to main content

 Can I use semicolons or tabs as delimiters?

 This tool expects comma-separated values.
-European CSVs that use semicolons (because commas are decimal separators) will need the semicolons replaced with commas first, or use a tool that supports custom delimiters.
+European CSVs that use semicolons because commas are decimal separators need the semicolons replaced with commas first, or a converter with a delimiter setting.

 Does it handle empty fields?